 Introduction to Administration and Management

-In the first module of the first semester for our International Business Administration Programme, the students get an initial contact with the basic aspects of management’.
+In the first module of the first semester for our Business Administration Programme, the students get an initial contact with the basic aspects of management’.
 This module pays special attention to the right of existence of organisations and the various components of those organisations.
 This right of existence is related to the various management sub-fields: Marketing, Financial Management, Production & Services, Research & Development, Information Technology, Communication, ethical dilemmas and Social Policy/Human Resource Management.
 The sub-fields are treated at basic knowledge levels.
 It was decided to treat the above-mentioned subjects in the form of ‘a production environment in the for-profit sector’, which is just one of many different organisational forms available.
 The module thereby presents an introduction to organisational and administrative aspects with organisational structure and culture serving as the principal ‘leitmotiv’.

 The module itself is sub grouped into learning units which aid in giving the students an in depth understanding of the subject at hand.
 This module comprises of but not limited to learning units such as;